ksu-is/An-Unfortunate-Fright-Night/projectroadmap.md

 <li>We found a Tkinter code that would have our script come in at a certain time using the Tkinter label after.
 But our example in our repository uses random but we will not use random.
 Here is the <a href="https://stackoverflow.com/questions/25753632/tkinter-how-to-use-after-method">Tkinter: How to Use after Method</a>.</li>
 <li>So far the text is in the GUI but it all comes in at one time instead of scrolling slowly onto the screen.
 We also have a textfield where the user can type in their choice, like whether they want to use a,b,c,or d and then they press enter for their choice.
 We know how to put in a textfield and a submit button, but we haven't figured out how to have the user's choices affect the game.</li>
   <li>Shannon and Sydney will be working on script so that it will slowly come into the GUI.
 We will be working with tkinter_usingafter_gamescript.py.</li>
+ <li>We will find out why errors are in the code and how to correct it.
+For example,
 <li>We will be adding entry label and button tkinter labels into our code.
 It is the submit button and the textbox(entry). </li>